Bogdan Gusiev's blog

 <div class="profile-image-gallery" data-class="ImageGallery">

-Now your way from DOM element to JS class require only one transition.
-Moreover all DOM elements could be initialized with one call.
+Now your way from DOM element to JS class requires only one transition.
+Moreover, all DOM elements could be initialized with one call.
 It needs to run over DOM and find all elements with data-class attributes that are not initialized and wrap them with a specified class:

 var Initializer = {